tnkr-repos/html-css-js/css.md

     margin: 30px 30px 30px 30px;
 }
 ```
+- When two margins occupy the same space (for e.g. the `margin-bottom` of one
+element with the `margin-top` of another element), they don't get added up.
+Rather only the larger one shows on the webpage.
+This is called collapsing
+margins.
-- If you select an element in Dev Tools and go to the `Styles` panel, you will get the `user agent stylesheet` showing the default styles applied by the browser
+- If you select an element in Dev Tools and go to the `Styles` panel, you will
+get the `user agent stylesheet` showing the default styles applied by the
+browser
-- Under normal circumstances, `border` and `padding` are inside the block element, and when calculating the net effective `height` and `width` ofthe element, we need to add them up.
-This is tedious, so use `box-sizing: border-box` (normally it is `box-sizing: content-box`)
+- Under normal circumstances, `border` and `padding` are inside the block
+element, and when calculating the net effective `height` and `width` of the
+element, we need to add them up.
+This is tedious so use `box-sizing: border-box`
+(normally it is `box-sizing: content-box`)
 ```css
 *,
 *::before,